-In millions For the three months ended
+In millions Fo For the three months ended

-March n 30, 2007 Marc h 31, 2006
+March 3 March 30, 2007 March 31, 20

 Net sales \$ 32.0 \$ 26.2

 % change 22.2% 14.0%

+Operating income \$ 10.6 \$ 6.8

+% of net sales 33.0% 25.8%

+% change 56.4% (6.7)%

-Kamatics (including RWG, our aircraft bearing manufacturer facility located in Germany) experienced record sales for the first quarter of 2007.
+The Specialty Bearings segment experienced record sales for the first quarter of 2007.
 Net sales for the first quarter of 2007 increased \$5.8 million as compared to the first quarter of 2006.
 The increase in net sales was a result of higher shipments to our customers in the commercial jet liner market, the commercial aftermarket, regional jet market and the commercial engine market.

-KAMATICS - MAJOR PROGRAMS
+SPECIALTY BEARINGS - MAJOR PROGRAMS

-Several key customers contributed to the increase in Kamatics' sales across several product lines.
+Several key customers contributed to the increase in the Specialty Bearings segment's sales across several product lines.
 The bearing products line has experienced significant growth in the first quarter of 2007 as a result of new orders from customers, in particular Boeing.
-Although Kamatics is focused on maintaining its current customer base, the company also continues to seek additional sales opportunities and is working toward further market penetration in both domestic and foreign markets.
+Although we are focused on maintaining our current customer base, the company also continues to seek additional sales opportunities and is working toward further market penetration in both domestic and foreign markets.
 Additionally, the company has sustained its focus on process improvement and development of operating efficiencies.
 These endeavors have allowed the company to manage its high level of order activity and backlog as well as maintain delivery schedules.
-Kamatics also continued work on its expansion of an additional 10,000 square feet, which is under construction and scheduled for occupancy in the second quarter of 2007.
+Kamatics also continued work on its expansion of an additional 10,000 square feet in Bloomfield, CT, which is under construction and scheduled for occupancy in the second quarter of 2007.

-AEROSPACE SEGMENT - WARRANTY MATTERS
+COMBINED AEROSPACE SEGMENTS - WARRANTY MATTERS

-The company has two warranty-related matters that primarily impact the FMU-143 program at the Dayron facility.
+The company has two warranty-related matters that primarily impact the FMU-143 program at the Dayron facility, which is part of the Fuzing segment.
 The first item involves a supplier's recall of a switch embedded in certain bomb fuzes.
 The second item involves bomb fuzes manufactured for the U.S. Army utilizing systems which originated before Dayron was acquired by Kaman that were subsequently found to contain an incorrect part.
 The U.S. Army Sustainment Command (USASC), the procurement agency that administers the FMU-143 contract, had authorized the warranty rework in the late 2004/early 2005 timeframe, however the company had not been permitted to finish the work due to issues raised by the USASC primarily related to administrative matters and requests for verification of the accuracy of test equipment (which accuracy was subsequently verified).
 On December 27, 2006, the company was notified by the USASC that it was changing its remedy under the warranty clause from correction of the non-conforming fuzes to an "equitable adjustment" of the contract price in the amount of \$6.9 million.
 Management responded to the USASC in the first quarter of 2007 with an explanation of the company's position that the USASC was unjustified in attempting to make this change.
 As of the date of this report, the company has not yet received a formal response from the USASC.
 The parties are following the procedure established by the contract and if the USASC determines that it will not accept a rework of the fuzes, the company intends to take appropriate steps to protect its legal rights in the matter.